 Effective October 1, 2016, ICANN’s bylaws grants the multistakeholder community power through the Empowered Community (EC) mechanism to remove Board Members.
 Any Director designated by the EC may be removed without cause.
 This new level of Director accountability and corresponding community responsibility are based on recommendations developed in the CCWG-Accountability Supplemental Final Proposal on Work Stream 1 Recommendations (WS1).

-Decisional Participants may be any SO/AC whichchooses to join the EC.In the event that a Decisional Participant endeavors to remove an individual board member, the actions of persons who are members of the leadership council (or equivalent body) of the Decisional Participant or a representative of a Decisional Participant in the EC Administration who is a party or threatened to be a party to any proceeding in connection with a Board member’s removal or recall pursuant to the Bylaws are indemnified against costs associated with the proceeding.
+Decisional Participants may be any SO/AC whichis a member of the EC.In the event that a Decisional Participant endeavors to remove an individual board member, the actions of persons who are members of the leadership council (or equivalent body) of the Decisional Participant or a representative of a Decisional Participant in the EC Administration who is a party or threatened to be a party to any proceeding in connection with a Board member’s removal or recall pursuant to the Bylaws are indemnified against costs associated with the proceeding.
 These persons are referred to as the “Indemnified Party” throughout the remainder of this report.
 The indemnification is conditioned on the fact that the Indemnified Party has acted in good faith.
 The challenge for the sub team was to create guidelines for conduct that would be considered good faith actions on the part of the Indemnified Party in order for the indemnification to apply while leaving the widest area of discretion for the SO/ACs.
 The absence of good faith leaves the Indemnified Party vulnerable to the costs of any proceeding that a Director may initiate in connection with removal or recall according to the Bylaws.
 The indemnification was crafted with the specific action of Director removal in mind.
 Indemnified Parties are protected from expenses, judgements, fines, settlements and other amounts that may be incurred in any such action.

 As Directors may be removed for any reason, the guidelines were crafted in a way to avoid manufacturing cause through mandating specific conditions or circumstances that must be met in order for the process to commence.
 There is an inherent tension between creating a process that meets a legal threshold of good faith and avoiding the creation of a list of causes.
 For example, the group discussed whether SO/AC appointed directors should be notified of SO/AC expectations within a specified period of time upon taking a seat on the Board.
-We concluded that the any sort of requirement of that nature would, in fact, give rise to a list of causes and would run counter to the intentions of the WS1 recommendations.
+We concluded that any sort of requirement of that nature would, in fact, give rise to a list of causes and would run counter to the intentions of the WS1 recommendations.
 Good faith speaks to the intention of Indemnified Party rather than the action of the Director.
 As long as the Indemnified Party participant is truthful, acting for the benefit of the community and following established, transparent procedures, the good faith standard should be met.

 Recommendations